Living the life I choose

 Disabled people have been at the heart of our energy campaigning.
 And by taking part in our research panel and giving evidence in parliament, they’ve helped us achieve real change.

-Since 2018, the government and Ofgem have extended the Warm Home Discount, provided better support for vulnerable customers, and improved regulation.
+Since 2018, the government and Ofgem have extended the Warm Home Discount, provided better support for customers, and improved regulation.
 Together, we’re beginning to make the energy market fairer.